 First-born Nazca Booby chicks will always murder their younger siblings!

 Galápagos is home to the largest breeding colonies of Nazca Boobies in the world

 Nazca Boobies aren't currently threatened, but they are vulnerable to being caught in fishing gear

-Highlights where the Nazca Booby can be seen
+Spots where the Nazca Booby can be observed

 A walk on Bartholomew